Information about building processes, return/exchange policies, shipping information, and more.

 + How strong are Blumenstein Audio speakers?

-We assemble our cabinets using the classic yet minimalist style of all-glue butt joinery, without added fasteners of any kind.
+I assemble the cabinets using the classic yet minimalist style of all-glue butt joinery, without added fasteners of any kind.
 This allows the pieces to assume their natural, unstressed positions during construction, and are allowed to cure in this acoustically harmonious arrangement once the glue dries.
-By gluing an entire cabinet at once, we are able to carefully control the amount of pressure that is placed on each clamp by hand, thereby tuning each speaker during construction — much like a musical instrument.
+By gluing an entire cabinet at once, I am able to carefully control the amount of pressure that is placed on each clamp by hand, thereby tuning each speaker during construction — much like a musical instrument.
 This style of assembly also allows the cabinet walls to settle ever so slightly over time in a pre-calculated manner, as is absolutely necessary for the longest-lasting woodwork.
 The cabinet's overall construction and the parts used are extremely rugged, moisture resistant, user serviceable, even user repairable, generations down the road — much like a guitar or violin.
 If you are looking for speaker to last and even mature in sound quality and visual effect as a piece of furniture for generations, then look no further.

 + How precise is the machine on a handmade product?